Manto (TV series): Production

-In 2012, it reported that Sarmad Khoosat is directing a TV series based on the life and literary work of Saadat Hassan Manto.
+In 2012, it was reported that Sarmad Khoosat is directing a TV series based on the life and literary work of Saadat Hassan Manto.
 It had a total of 20 episodes and was also made as the film.
 Both the film and the television series were directed by Khoosat, who also played the title character.
 Playwright Shahid Nadeem served as a screenwriter and Babar Javed produced the serial and film under A & B Entertainment at Geo Films.
 The series was scheduled to release in 2012, but was put on hold for the film production.
-In 2016, it revealed that Khoosat's film will be aired on television with the same cast.
+In 2016, it was revealed that Khoosat's film will be aired on television with the same cast.
 The series originally aired on Geo Entertainment from 3 November 2017.

 Reception

 One review on Images described it as a thoughtful look at Manto and complimented several performances.